 IMPORTANT: For extended ductwork runs, the cross section area of the ductwork can only be increased to an extent.
-M aximum proportional ductwork runsmont exceed 20 feet (6.1 meters) more than the original limitations of 20 feet (6.1 meters) with two (2) elbows.
+Maximum proportional ductwork runs cannot exceed 20 feet (6.1 meters) more than the original limitations of 20 feet (6.1 meters) with two (2) elbows.
 When the ductwork approaches the maximum limits as noted in this manual, a professional heating, venting, and air conditioning (HVAC) firm should be consulted for proper venting information.

-IMPORTANT: Exhaust back pressure measured by a manometer at the dryer exhaust duct area must not exceed 0.3 inches (0.74 mb) of water column (W.C.).
+IMPORTANT: Exhaust back pressure measured by a manometer in the exhaust duct must be no less than 0 and must not exceed 0.3 inches (0.74 mb) of water column (W.C.).

-The duct should be smooth inside with no projections from sheet metal screws or other obstructions, which will collect lint.
+The ductwork should be smooth inside with no projections from sheet metal screws or other obstructions, which will collect lint.
 When adding ducts, the duct to be added should overlap the duct to which it is to be connected.
 ALL ductwork joints must be taped to prevent moisture and lint from escaping into the building.
 Inspection doors should be installed at strategic points in the exhaust ductwork for periodic inspection and cleaning of lint from the ductwork.

 NOTE: When the exhaust ductwork passes through a wall, ceiling, or roof made of combustible materials, the opening must be 2-inches (5.08 cm) larger than the duct (all the way around).
-The duct must be centered within this opening.
+The duct must be centered within this duct.

-- a.
-Outside Ductwork Protection - To protect the outside end of the horizontal ductwork from the weather, a 90° elbow bent downward should be installed where the exhaust exits the building.
+a.
+Outside Ductwork Protection

+1) To protect the outside end of the horizontal ductwork from the weather, a 90° elbow bent downward should be installed where the exhaust exits the building.
 If the exhaust ductwork travels vertically up through the roof, it should be protected from the weather by using a 180° turn to point the opening downward.
-In either case, allow at least twice the diameter of the duct between the duct opening and nearest obstruction.
+In either case, allow at least twice the diameter of the duct between the duct opening and the nearest obstruction.

-IMPORTANT: DO NOT use screens, louvers, or caps on the outside opening of the exhaust ductwork.
+IMPORTANT: DO NOT use screens, louvers or caps on the outside opening of the exhaust ductwork.